 CAAFI® seeks to support airlines and airports by maturing supply chains to provide reliable, sustainable, cost-competitive alternative jet fuel to aviation end users.
-CAAFI works to facilitate direct engagement between airlines and fuel suppliers to achieve mutually-beneficial offtake agreements to enable sustainable alternative jet fuel (AJF) supply into the commercial aviation sector.
+CAAFI works to facilitate direct engagement between airlines and fuel suppliers to achieve mutually-beneficial offtake agreements to enable Sustainable Aviation Fuel (SAF) supply into the commercial aviation sector.
 CAAFI is also working with airlines and airport partners to identify logistical challenges associated with allowing sustainable AJF into existing fuel distribution and delivery systems.

 Current and Projected U.S. Jet Fuel Market

-In 2016, over 24 billion gallons of jet fuel were consumed in the U.S. by all end users, including airlines, the military, and business and general aviation.
-Of this, 21.17 billion gallons are estimated to have been used by civil aviation aircraft according to FAA’s Aerospace Forecast.
-By 2020, the civil aviation aircraft demand for jet fuel will be nearly 23 billion gallons, and by 2030, it is anticipated to be nearly 26 billion gallons.
+In 2022, over 22 billion gallons of jet fuel were consumed in the U.S. by civil aviation aircraft according to FAA’s Aerospace Forecast (See Appendix B, Table 23, Total Jet Fuel and Aviation Gasoline Fuel Consumption).
+By 2028, the civil aviation aircraft demand for jet fuel will be over 25 billion gallons, and by 2033, it is anticipated to be nearly 28 billion gallons.
 Therefore, the demand for jet fuel is large and growing, and is of sufficient size to present an attractive market opportunity for sustainable AJF production to begin to displace petroleum-based jet fuel.

 Current Airline Interest and Offtake Agreements